Career and Postsecondary Partnerships

 Students should speak to the high school DEPA regarding the GPA details and access options related to select high school courses.

 Contact the high school DEPA to initiate the process.
 Click here for a list of DEPAs and school deadlines.
-Students applying for this opportunity at MC, should begin by accessing the Montgomery College Office of Academic Initiatives’ Dual Enrollment webpage at http://cms.montgomerycollege.edu/EP/ for more specific information, procedures, and forms to begin the process.
-The timeline is noted here.
+Students applying for this opportunity at MC, should begin by accessing the Montgomery College Office of Academic Initiatives’ Dual Enrollment webpage for more specific information, procedures, and forms to begin the process.

-Students may earn high school credit for many courses offered at Montgomery College (MC).
+While not every college course is approved for high school credit, students may earn high school credit for hundreds of courses offered at Montgomery College (MC).
 A list of approved MC courses and the corresponding high school credit can be found here.
-Students must complete and submit the MCPS Dual Credit Refusal Form at the time of registration in a college class to state whether or not they want the corresponding high school credit.

 The Maryland State Department of Education identifies College Board AP courses as college-like courses taught by high school teachers.
 Dual Enrollment courses are college courses taught by college professors.
 Both college and AP courses offer rigorous options for students.
 Students will earn college credit with the successful completion of college course.
 Students may earn college credit with the completion of the AP course and identified score on the AP exam.
 It is recommended that students research which colleges/universities accept AP and/or Dual Enrollment course credit.